Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 The table will shown received items with information including **Received Data, SKU, Product Name, Supplier SKU, Received Qty** and **Created By**

-- - If you click on **Receive all items**, then all items that you need supplying are ordered.
+-If you click on **Receive all items**, then all items that you need supplying are ordered.

-- - If you click on **Receive items** to note the received quantity of some items only.
+-If you click on **Receive items** to note the received quantity of some items only.
 This method is most suitable when you use partial shipment.

 ![purchase order]()

 (1)	**Received Time**: click **Calendar** to pick the Date you received the items

 (2)	**Product List:**
-- - **Scan Barcode**: update product list by scanning product barcode
+-**Scan Barcode**: update product list by scanning product barcode

-- - **Select Products**: a pop-up will be shown as below
+-**Select Products**: a pop-up will be shown as below

 ![purchase order]()